JustinMountain/personal-blog/projects/blocking-ads-on-my-home-network.md

 sudo docker-compose up -d
 ```

-This command spins up the container in detatched mode, which basically just means that it runs as a background process rather than taking over the terminal.
+This command spins up the container in detatched mode, which just means that it runs as a background process rather than taking over the terminal.
 From here we should be able to run the following command to make sure that the new Pi-hole container is indeed up and running:

 ```
 sudo docker ps
 ```

-After a restart, it's now possible to access the Pi-hole admin panel from any web browser on the network `http://192.168.1.100/admin/` by using the password defined earlier in the docker-compose (or env) file that was used to build the Pi-hole container.
+After a restart, it's now possible to access the Pi-hole admin panel from any web browser on the network `http://192.168.1.100/admin/` (update IP address as necessary) by using the password defined earlier in the `docker-compose.yaml` (or `.env`) file that was used to build the Pi-hole container.

 ### 🛑 Adding Blacklists